andydexter/QuickLookup/README.md

 Alternatively you could open the project in Visual Studio and build it using one of the presets.

+It is reccomended after successfully building a working executable, to tie it to a keyboard shortcut or hotkey for easy, fast and accessible launch.

 ## Usage
 The following instructions will guide you on using a QuickLookup application, I recommend you try out the Example Application which you can build using the instructions at [Installation](#installation).